Telltale-Modding-Group/TTDS-Relighting/README.md

 **This only works for 'The Walking Dead Telltale Definitive Edition PC'**

 ## Screenshots *(205 Power Station)*
-*NOTE: These are screenshots from Relight V0.2*
+*NOTE: These are screenshots from Relight V0.2 (These are taken with CinematicMode Enabled)*

 ![205-1](github-content/205-1.png)
 ![205-2](github-content/205-2.jpg)